Chatcola-com/chatcola/README.md

 ### 1. Install chatcola on your server

 ## You can either build the sources yourself or [download the latest build](https://github.com/chatcola-com/chatcola/).
-Then, copy the `build` and `assets` directories as shown:
+The build has the following file structure:

 ```filesystem
 your-directory/       #"your-directory" can be anywhere on your system